 Time Management Tips At Workplace

 Are you constantly busy, but not quite sure what you’re so busy with?
-Time management is a critical issue at every workplace.
+Time management is a critical issue in every workplace.

 Before you can learn to manage your time better, you need to analyze how you are actually spending your time.
 Start making note of the time of day when you are most productive.